 Occasionally, we also distribute films to the Estonian market and we usually select just one film every few years.
 You could call us very much a boutique arthouse distributor in this sense.
 So far the titles have been “Kedi”, “The Wolfpack”, “Ida” and “The Keepers of the Loom”.

 Our standard ticket price is €5.5.
-We do have free screenings now and then which are marked as TASUTA on the movie page.
+We do have free screenings now and then which are marked as TASUTA or REGISTREERU on the movie page.

 Before every screening there is a short introduction about the film by the projectionist.
 These introductions are usually done in Estonian.
-In general, they last a few minutes depending on how excited the specific projectionst is about the specific film.
+In general, they last a few minutes depending on how excited the specific projectionist is about the specific film.
 Other than that, the films start at the correct time noted in the schedule.
 We do not show advertisements before the film.
 We do however usually show trailers for upcoming movies before the noted screening time starts.

 We have a small self-service café where you can purchase hot beverages (tea, coffee, mulled wine), please be aware as this is self-service we ask you have some coins with you.

 You can see a gallery of our activities on our website.
 It’s only in Estonian but hopefully, the pictures speak for themselves.